How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Empirical Evaluation

-\textbf{[-]} Finally, Table~\ref{tab:B2N} evaluates the \textit{base-to-new generalization} benchmark on five visual classification datasets: Food101~\cite{food}, DTD~\cite{dtd}, Caltech101~\cite{caltech}, Flowers102~\cite{oxfordflowers}, and OxfordPets~\cite{oxfordpets}, using 16 shots per class.
-We assign 10 clients per dataset with full participation.
-For each dataset, half of the classes are treated as base (seen) classes during training, and evaluation measures performance on both base and novel classes; we report the harmonic mean across all datasets.
-Detailed per-dataset results are in the Appendix.

-\textbf{Effect of calibration techniques.} Across all federated settings, in-training calibration with DCA or MDCA yields only modest gains.
-As shown in Table~\ref{tab:cifar}, on CIFAR-10/100, applying DCA or MDCA to FL prompt-tuning methods produces small reductions in ECE and ACE for some configurations (e.g., PromptFL, FedPHA on CIFAR-100), but many methods remain noticeably miscalibrated.
-For instance, FedOTP on CIFAR-100 still has ECE above 12\% after DCA and above 14\% after MDCA.
-A similar pattern appears on domain generalization and base-to-new generalization (Tables~\ref{tab:domain} and~\ref{tab:B2N}): DCA and MDCA slightly improve FedPGP and FedPHA in some cases, yet other methods (again notably FedOTP) stay severely miscalibrated, with ECE often exceeding 7--9\%.
-Overall, \textbf{in-training calibration in TPT for FL rarely produces large, systematic improvements and sometimes even increases MCE}.
+\textbf{\emph{Effect of calibration techniques.}} A seemingly straightforward way to improve calibration is to impose calibration regularization (\textit{e.g.}, with DCA \cite{dca} or MDCA \cite{mdca}) during federated fine-tuning.
+We applied these techniques and report results of our experiments in \cref{tab:cifar_indistribution_horizontal}.
+Applying DCA or MDCA to FL prompt-tuning methods yields only modest improvements in ECE and ACE for certain configurations (\textit{e.g.}, PromptFL and FedPHA on CIFAR-100), while many methods remain substantially miscalibrated.
+For example, on CIFAR-100, FedOTP still exhibits ECE above 12\% with DCA and above 14\% with MDCA.
+A similar pattern appears on domain generalization and base-to-new generalization (Tabs.~\ref{tab:dg_horizontal} and~\ref{tab:bton_horizontal}).
+DCA and MDCA slightly improve calibration on FedPGP and FedPHA in some cases, yet other methods (again notably FedOTP) stay severely miscalibrated, with ECE often exceeding 7--9\%.
+Overall, we observe that \textbf{in-training calibration in TPT for FL rarely produces large, systematic improvements and sometimes even makes it more miscalibrated}.

-\textbf{Effect of global aggregation.} We next test whether stronger FL optimizers can alleviate miscalibration.
-As shown in Tab. ~\ref{tab:fl_algo}, replacing FedAvg with FedProx, FedDyn, or FedNova produces no consistent improvement in either accuracy or calibration.
-The ECE/MCE/ACE metrics of these optimizers closely track those of FedAvg and typically differ only within run-to-run variability; in several cases, FedAvg is slightly better.
-This suggests that the \textbf{calibration issues of TPT for FL are not primarily driven by the choice of aggregation algorithm}, but by how prompts are adapted under client heterogeneity.
+\textbf{\emph{Effect of global aggregation.}} Next, we test whether stronger FL optimizers can alleviate miscalibration.
+As shown in~\cref{tab:fl_algo}, replacing FedAvg with FedProx, FedDyn or FedNova produces no consistent improvement in either accuracy or calibration.
+The calibration metrics of these optimizers closely track those of FedAvg and typically differ only within run-to-run variability; in several cases, FedAvg is slightly better.
+We conclude that \textbf{calibration issues of TPT for FL are not primarily driven by the choice of global aggregation algorithm}.